 In most cases it will be preferable for any employees who are unable to depart the UK but who want to continue to be able to work to consider making an application for further leave to remain before their leave expires.
 We are able to advise on the options for this as needed.

 For those who choose to use the exceptional assurance process, the Home Office has confirmed in an update to its guidance on 16 September 2020 that those who are granted exceptional assurance are permitted to work, study or rent private accommodation in the UK if their previous immigration conditions allowed this.
 There is no mention of whether this will also be the case while a request for exceptional assurance is under consideration, however it would be the most sensible approach.
 We have asked the Home Office for clarification on this point.

 Pending being able to complete a check, you should retain a copy of the email the employee received from the Home Office confirming the extension.
 If the person originally received confirmation of an extension to 31 May 2020, you should also retain a print-out of the COVID-19 advice for UK visa applicants and temporary residents on GOV.UK as at the date of the check.
 This webpage should confirm that a further extension was automatically granted to 31 July 2020.
 It should also confirm that a further grace period applies between 1 August 2020 and 31 August 2020 for individuals whose leave was automatically extended to 31 July 2020, as well as those whose leave is due to expire during August 2020.

-You should set a reminder to follow up with the person for further confirmation of their status ahead of the expiry date confirmed on their BRP or the end of the grace period on 31 August 2020.
+You should ask the employee to keep you updated on the progress of any outstanding request for exceptional assurance and set a reminder to follow up with the person periodically, eg fortnightly.
+You should also set a reminder for further confirmation of their status ahead of the expiry date of the exceptional assurance once granted..